mikisvaz/rbbt/tutorial/commandline/index.md

 # Practical examples

 The most common command you will probably be using will be `rbbt workflow task`.
-Typing `rbbt workflow task <wofkflowname>` will display all the tasks that this workflow makes available.
+Typing `rbbt workflow task <workflowname>` will display all the tasks that this workflow makes available.
 Typing `rbbt workflow task <workflowname> <taskname> -h` will display a summary of the task parameters.
 Each parameter is associated with a task `input`.